THEJoshinator20/ST-554-Project1-Template/Task1/README.md

 Feedback from Linda Zier:

   Alana - this looks great.
 I think you may just need to add more of a narrative at the start explaining your task and goal.
 I was also going to tell you to use LATEX to make your formulas pretty, but I see you've done that now.  :)
+  Update: Now that you have added more narrative, this flows well and your explanations are clear.
+You comment your code appropriately.
+Your code looks solid.
+Nice work!

 - Feedback from Joshua McClure: